-So what does this mean for you?
-It means you should always give the medical provider your health insurance card after an accident, and request they file the bill with your health insurer.
+Yes.
+You should always give the medical provider your health insurance card after an accident, and request they file the bill with your health insurer.
 You may be thinking that the negligent driver's automobile insurer should pay for your medical bills.
 If so, you are correct, but that money does not come until the end of the case.
 Put differently, you should receive money related to your medical expenses in the form of a lump sum payment when your case settles.

 So how much money do you receive from the auto insurance company in relation to your medical bills?
 An adjuster, neighbor, or insurance website might claim that it is fair to reimburse you only for your co-pays.
 If your health insurance company already paid for everything else, why should you be given money beyond what came out of your pocket?
 Simple: if South Carolina law allowed a negligent driver's insurer to pay only your out-of-pocket expenses, without additional funds to reimburse your health insurer, it would shift the burden away from the at-fault party and onto the shoulders of everyone else.